ekjyot07/2048-puzzle-AI/README.md

 # 2048-puzzle-AI

-Implemented an iterative deepening Minmax algorithm with apha-beta pruning.
+Implemented an iterative deepening Minmax algorithm with alpha-beta pruning.
 The Player AI is allowed 0.2 seconds to come up with each move.

 Five Heuristic functions with variable weights were used to evaluate moves: